saucelabs/sauce-docs/docs/api-testing/use-cases/use-drive.md

 ### Step 1: Uploading the file in the Vault Drive

-In our example, we consider a scenario where an endpoint requires a city as parameter and returns the wheater of that city.
-In order to make sure the response is always the expected one, a good practice is testing with as much cities as possible.
-In a scenario like this, it is not feasible to enter manually a list of cities as input sets, therefore an external file is required.
+Consider a scenario where an endpoint requires a city as parameter and returns the weather of that city.
+To make sure the response is always the expected one, a good practice is testing with as many cities as possible.
+In a scenario like this, it is not feasible to enter a list of cities as input sets.

 First upload your file in the Vault drive: